 What other readers are saying about this guide

 This is another excellent guide from the patterns & practices team—real software engineering with no comforting illusions taken or offered.
 This guide provides a detailed journal of the practitioners implementing a real production system using the CQRS and Event Sourcing patterns, and also highlights the tradeoffs and teaches the principles that underlie them.
-The topics presented are relevant and useful, especially if you are building highly scalable Windows Azure applications.
+The topics presented are relevant and useful, especially if you are building highly scalable Microsoft Azure applications.
 You’ll be both challenged and inspired!

 —Scott Guthrie, Corporate Vice-President, Azure App Platform, Microsoft